mini-demand-side-platform/mini-demand-side-platform/README.md

 ```bash
 minikube start --cpus 4 --network mini-demand-side-platform --memory 4096
 ```
-Sometime, minikube might create the server on the used `static-ip`.
+Sometimes, minikube might create the server on the used `static-ip`.
 It will cause an error.
 Therefore, if it happens, you can try to specify a `static-ip` to avoid it.

-Use this command line to check the ip be used.
+Use this command line to check if the ip is used.
 ```bash
 docker inspect -f '{{.Name}} - {{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' $(docker ps -aq)
 ```